 The key to expertly styling food is in the details.
 Learning what else you need beside the food is key to success.
 Food is a sensuous product and needs to appeal to all five of the senses in order to make it extra desirable.

 I will also use the Live View feature of my camera.
 It helps me to see how the camera sees the setup.
 This is also helpful to quickly edit what is in the scene.
 Are all the garnishes showing up how I wanted them?
 Is the fork in the right spot...etc...
 This is just a quick way to frame the image.
 I like to think of it as my "on the go" composition step.
 Once I'm good with the composition, I then turn off the Live View feature and continue with the job.

-Creative Shot with Circle Bread
+- Creative Shot with a bite

 As you see from all the images, there was no one way to create this image.
 The most important piece during styling is that everything that ends up in the image, was meant to be there.
 A crumb on the plate, was put there specifically for the image.
 A fork dug into the food, makes it look more real and attainable to the viewer.
 Sometimes it adds balance to the photograph.
 These are such small details, but so important to a successful photograph.

 Cooking is not enough.
 To be a successful food blogger, you need to know about the best camera settings, lighting and editing techniques.
 You also need to know how to stylize your dishes for perfect photos that will attract readers online.

 As a food blogger, it's more than just cooking up fantastic recipes and getting them out there on social media.
 You have to make sure your blog has the perfect photography and styling skills too!
 If you want to learn a bit more about food photography we have a great series on the website giving you some great skills.